 What is Sports Massage Therapy & Deep Tissue Massage?

-On this page we have put together the answers to a few of the more common questions associated with Sports Massage Therapy & Deep Tissue Massage.
+On this page we’ve put together the answers to a few of the more common questions associated with Sports Massage Therapy & Deep Tissue Massage.
 If there’s anything that you’re not sure about with the answers below or you have any further questions that you would like to ask, please do not hesitate to call us on 07912 754088 where we will try our very best to answer.

 Sports Massage Therapy is all about improving sports performance, boosting flexibility & handling injuries or decreasing the risk of potential future injuries.
 Sports Massage Therapy is the breaking down of soft body tissue (muscle tissue) that has become stressed & tense through injury or from long periods playing sports.
 Sports massage is aimed towards a specific area of the body, that is the injured area.